We may earn a commission when you buy using our links.

 As it stands now, there is no option to select a VPN server manually.
 However, they might add the option in the future if there is a demand for it.
 Just like Kaspersky, Dashlane uses VPN technology that is licensed by AnchorFree.
 With that said, if you want unlimited bandwidth and the option to select which VPN server to use, you’ll need to pay an additional $4.99 per month to Kaspersky or $49.99 per year to Bitdefender as both antivirus software’s standard edition limits your bandwidth usage to 200MB per device per day.

 As for Dashlane, there is no limit to the bandwidth you can use.
 This is the same for both Premium and Premium Plus customers.
 However, free and trial users don’t get to use this feature.
-What’s cool about Dashlane’s VPN feature is that it’s applicable to all your devices, which means that you can use it for your iPhone, Android phone and your PC alike, with no limit to the number of devices you can use it on.
+What’s cool about Dashlane’s VPN feature is that it’s applicable to all your devices, which means that you can use it for your iPhone, Android phone, and your PC alike, with no limit to the number of devices you can use it on.

 With that said, this VPN’s simplicity is also one of its major shortcomings as it doesn’t allow you to choose the server or protocol, nor does it automatically reconnect after you lose connection.
 Instead, you’ll get notified when you lose connection, so you need to reconnect manually.
 It’s also important to note that Dashlane’s VPN won’t spoof your location, meaning that you can’t fully hide on the net when using it.
-Your data, on the other hand, is entirely safe and AnchorFree, as well as Dashlane, keep as little information as possible which ensures maximum privacy.
+Your data, on the other hand, is entirely safe and AnchorFree, as well as Dashlane, keeps as little information as possible which ensures maximum privacy.

 As of version 5, Dashlane offers to take a look in your inbox in order to pick out any emails that involve account creations as well as classify them in categories like shopping and business accounts.
 In addition to detecting these emails, Dashlane also indicates the ones who were targeted in hacks.
 You can view each account separately, but Dashlane can’t yet detect everything in the email so you’ll probably have to fill in the passwords manually.